EternalllZM/rtd-codz/docs/source/rules.rst

 You must be 13 years of age or older to use the server.
 No exceptions (obviously).

-- **You may be reported to Trust and Safety depending on severity.**

-As mentioned in the last bullet of Rule 8, we may report your account depending on severity of violation.

 =====
 Channel-specific Rules
 =====

-Any LFG channel
+#lfg-<any channel>
 ------------
 .. important::
-    :ref:`Please use these for looking for groups only.`
+    :ref:`Please use these to look for groups only.`

 - **Please keep discussion to a bare minimum.**

-Discussion is held within #zombies-discussion.
+Discussion is held within **#zombies-discussion**.
 Please do not hold in-depth discussions outside of things like what map you are going to play in LFG channels.

 - **Do not LFG for any other games besides Call of Duty Zombies.**